gaozhitong/MoSE-AUSeg/README.md

 Follow the instructions below to access and preprocess the data.
 ### LIDC-IDRI Dataset
 1. Download the pre-processed 2D crops provided by [Probabilistic-Unet-Pytorch](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch) in this [link](https://drive.google.com/drive/folders/1xKfKCQo8qa6SAr3u7qWNtQjIphIrvmd5?usp=sharing).
-2. Process and organize the data directory by running [data/preprocess/lidc_data_loader.py](data/preprocess/lidc_data_loader.py).
+2. Process and organize the data directory by running [data/preprocess/lidc_data_loader.py](data/preprocess/lidc_data_loader.py) script.
 You may need to change the path 'data_root' to the directory where you save the downloaded data.
 Also, define the paths of the processed data.
 This will generate an HDF5 data package as well as a NumPy directory.
 Note that in our experiments, only the NumPy data directory is used.
 You can delete the others if you prefer.

 ### Cityscapes Dataset
 1. Download the [images](https://www.cityscapes-dataset.com/file-handling/?packageID=3) and original [annotations](https://www.cityscapes-dataset.com/file-handling/?packageID=1) from the official Cityscapes dataset.
-2. Set data directories in [data/preprocess/preprocessing_config.py](data/preprocess/preprocessing_config.py) and run [data/preprocess/preprocessing.py](data/preprocess/preprocessing.py) to  rescale the data to a resolution of 256 x 512 and save as numpy arrays.
+2. Set the data directories in the [data/preprocess/preprocessing_config.py](data/preprocess/preprocessing_config.py) file and run [data/preprocess/preprocessing.py](data/preprocess/preprocessing.py) script to rescale the data to a resolution of 256 x 512 and save as numpy arrays.
 3. Download the black-box predictions provided [here](https://drive.google.com/file/d/1EkJD1PUe7J5f5oc_VvUj-7a7XTT-I-Gc/view) as in [CARSSS](https://drive.google.com/file/d/1EkJD1PUe7J5f5oc_VvUj-7a7XTT-I-Gc/view).
-3. Finally, setup the dataset by running [data/preprocess/cityscapes_data_loader.py](data/preprocess/cityscapes_data_loader.py).
+4. Lastly, set up the dataset by running the [data/preprocess/cityscapes_data_loader.py](data/preprocess/cityscapes_data_loader.py) script.
-This operation will split the training, validation and test set, construct multiple labels and corresponding probabilities.
-You may need to change some data paths in the file to fit your situation.
-This will generate a hdf5 data package as well as a numpy directory.
+This operation will split the dataset into training, validation, and test sets, construct multiple labels, and their corresponding probabilities.
+You may need to modify some data paths in the file to fit your specific situation.
-In our experiments only the npy data directory is used.
-You can delete others if you like.

 ## Environment
 Our code requires CUDA 10.1 and some other dependencies.
 We provide an easy way to set up the environment using conda.